gaelhurlimann/mimamuma/README.md

   - random adjectives to qualify the album
 2. we randomize titles based on those lists of words

-The first version was programmed in ASP
+The first version was programmed in Active Server Page (sigh)